Skip to main content

 Couple painting a wall

 Painting is a fun and artistic project that often requires careful attention to detail.
-Imagine spending countless hours dusting, spackling, sanding, washing the walls before painting, taping, and then finally layering on those glorious coats — only to find the final result isn’t as flawless as you had originally hoped.
-The paint is no longer smooth — instead, it’s horribly bubbled.
+If done improperly, the painting results could be flawed.
+Imagine spending countless hours dusting, spackling, sanding, washing the walls, taping, and then finally layering on those glorious coats — only to find that the paint is no longer smooth.
+Instead, it’s horribly bubbled.

-Unfortunately, bubbles in paint can unexpectedly develop even after a paint job is complete.
-The good news is that you can take steps to prevent this problem from happening.
+Unfortunately, bubbling paint can unexpectedly develop even after a paint job is complete.
+The good news is that you can take steps to repair the damage and prevent this problem from happening again.

 Read more